EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - secondary

 *Clarifications:*
-- real-time data flow can be arranged following the same standard than today, however the big archive has different data formats with BUFR, and HDF5 with different versions of ODIM.
-These are not coing to be changed, but converted can be provided from the project?
+- The real-time data flow can be arranged following the same standard than today, however the big archive has different data formats with BUFR, and HDF5 with different versions of ODIM.
+- As stated these are not coing to be changed, but converters can be provided from the project.

 *Acceptance criteria:*

 *Consequences and decisions:*

-### B13 - RODEO to handle transmission on GTS

-“As a data producer, I want to rely on RODEO to handle the transmission of new, late or subsequently corrected observations on WIS2.0, so I can replace my old systems for message generation.
-Applicable for radar data?”

-*Priority:*
-- secondary

-*Clarifications:*
-- The shared infrastructure of WIS2.0 will most likely be able to support this

-*Acceptance criteria:*

-*Consequences and decisions:*
+- Chnage the Composite data OD1 to cloud optimized GeoTiff
+- Provide converters from BUFR to HDF5, and possibly later to WMO FM301.

 ## Dependencies

-The API of choice for WP6 will be OGC API EDR in line with the rest of the RODEO project.
+The API of choice for ORD supply will be OGC API EDR in line with the rest of the RODEO project.
 However, file based data and products will be mainly distributed via S3.
-WP2 will provide a so called EDR profile which is to be followed also in WP6.
+WP2 (FEMDI) will provide a so called EDR profile which is to be followed also in ORD supply.
 Essentially it is an agreement between the project members on how the EDR implementation and data models are implemented.
 This is needed as the EDR specification is very permissible and interoperability cannot be guaranteed by only following the standard.
 This includes best practices on how to use the recommended CoverageJSON data model.

 ## Constraints and assumptions

-Is this needed at all?

 The purpose of this sub-section is to document any limitations or assumptions that could impact the development of the system in order to ensure that the final product meets the users' needs and expectations.
 These constraints could include factors such as budget or time constraints, technical limitations, or any other factors that could affect the functionality or usability of the system.
 By identifying and addressing these constraints and assumptions early in the development process, we can minimize the risk of delays, misunderstandings, or unsatisfactory outcomes.

+TBD later when the technical architecture solutions are defined based on the above mentioned requirements.

 ## Risks

-This section should identify any risks specific to the requirements.
+This section defines the

 ## Conclusion